 The proposed modernization of the radio-stations at Awanui (New Zealand) and Apia (Samoa) by the installation of continuous-wave transmitters in place of the present spark equipment is being held in abeyance pending possible developments in connection with the erection in New Zealand of a high-power station, which would probably incorporate the specific services at present performed by Radio Awanui…

 In January last a direct-coupled semi-Diesel engine and charging generator were installed at Radio-Apia to replace the plant disabled by an accident in February, 1923.

 A system of broadcasting meteorological forecasts and hurricane warnings throughout the Southern Pacific has been developed during the year by the Naval Department, and is now in operation.
 Radio-Apia receives meteorological reports daily from Tonga, Tahiti, Rarotonga, Fiji, Norfolk Island, New Hebrides, and New Zealand.
 These reports are correlated with the observations made at the Apia Observatory, and a forecast is broadcasted [sic] twice daily during the hurricane season, and once daily during the non-hurricane season.

 – Appendix to the Journals of the House of Representatives: Post & Telegraph Department, 1924

 Ernest Dunwoodie appointed Chief Postmaster and Superintendent of Radio.

-Postmaster and Superintendent of Radio, Ernest Edward ‘Dun’ Dunwoodie retires.
+Postmaster and Superintendent of Radio, Ernest Edward ‘Dun’ Dunwoodie retired.